Ronbo Fan, Technical Program Manager at Citrix

 Outside Work

 Based in Fort Lauderdale, Florida.
-I contribute to open source on GitHub — mostly cloud infra and automation.
+I put some stuff on GitHub when it seems useful — mostly cloud infra and automation.

-Lately interested in the PM side of deploying LLMs in enterprise settings, and how platform engineering is changing the TPM role.
+Currently curious about the PM side of deploying LLMs in enterprise settings, and how platform engineering is changing what TPMs actually do.